vivmagarwal/patternlab-php-twig-gulp/README.md

 In second terminal tab: `php core/console --server --with-watch`

 #### Notes :

+This setup is designed to keep all related files of a component together

+Example:

+--_patterns
+  |--01-molecules
+     |--primary-nav.twig
+     |--primary-nav.scss
+     |--primary-nav.js
+     |--primary-nav.json

 All the SCSS files inside `source/_patterns` is imported to `css/style.scss` file.
 Then our gulp watch (gulp-sass) task compiles it to `css/style.css`.
 Then patternlabs `php core/console --watch` copies it to `public/css`

 You dont need to manually import SCSS files inside atoms,molecules, organisms, templates and pages folder. all the scss files inside them will be included automatically.

 But files inside `common-scss/generic` and `common-scss/base` must be imported manually in `css/style.scss` because in case of these files the order in which file is imported matters!!

+All JS files inside `source/_patterns` are concatinated and imported to `js/scripts.js` file.
+Patternlab takes care of the rest.

 ![license](https://img.shields.io/github/license/pattern-lab/edition-php-twig-standard.svg)